Thomas and The Way

 Avoid becoming your own Pharisee!

-And what is given and what do you receive?
+What is given, and what do you receive?
 Do you receive bread instead of a stone, a fish instead of a snake?
-Even though we are not perfect, you, like the Father, should give and receive the good (9-11).
+Even though we are imperfect, you, like the Father, should give and receive the good (9-11).

-Sow seed for the spirit to reveal knowledge concerning self.
+Sow seed for the spirit to reveal knowledge concerning the Self.

 WALKING in the WAY

 Saying One and Matt.
 10.39 share a similar direction.
 Saying One promotes the understanding of the Matthew scripture.
-“Finding the interpretation” (Saying One), now the Matthew scripture becomes clear—that the old self must be discarded (“shall lose it”; “that loses his life”) so that real life (“finds his life”; “my sake shall find it”) can be found.
-Secondly, the identity of Jesus is partially revealed: those who receive Jesus’ ministers are Jesus’ own and thus receive the Father who sent Jesus.
+“Finding the interpretation” (Saying One), now the Matthew scripture becomes apparent—that each person must discard the old Self (“shall lose it”; “that loses his life”) so that real life (“finds his life”; “my sake shall find it”) can be discovered.
+Secondly, this scripture partially reveals Jesus’ identity: those who receive Jesus’ ministers are Jesus’ own and thus receive the Father who sent Jesus.

-The first sentence, “He that finds his life shall lose it,” means that finding life with the spirit is to lay aside the old self and operate more closely with the spirit.
-Attributes such as self-centeredness, false pride, and blaming others, disempower the spirit from lifting you and moving through you.
+The first sentence, “He that finds his life shall lose it,” means that finding life with the spirit is to lay aside the old Self and operate more closely with the spirit.
+Self-centeredness, false pride, and blaming others disempower the spirit from lifting and moving through you.
 Deeply embedded attributes may need to be seen from more than one perspective.
-But as the revelation is received, all begin to function in better order—once released (loses his life), he shall then find the spirit (his true life) within and without.
+But as the revelation is received, all begin to function in better order—once released (“loses his life”), he shall find the spirit (his true life) within and without.

-Many people will discover that previously withheld revelation will be revealed within the intercourse of daily life.
-Whether sowing for knowing, tolerance, or other matters, a person can sow for better performance as well as sow for knowledge.
 Do not remain within understanding alone, but put understanding into performance.
-Teaching interpreted into Pathway becomes the goal, interpreted into the world with actions (Jm.
+Teaching is interpreted into Pathway, which becomes the goal and is interpreted into the world with actions (Jm.
 2.17).
 Remember, the Way is a pathway that infers one step at a time, one day at a time.
-To a great extent, this direct lesson became the teaching of the early Nazarenes; not only the gospel of the too-good-to-be-true-news but the walk which must then daily follow.
+To a great extent, this direct lesson became the teaching of the early Nazarenes, not only the gospel of the too-good-to-be-true-news but the accompanying walk followed daily.
+Whether sowing for knowing, tolerance, or other matters, a person can sow for better performance and knowledge.

 Sow seed for the spirit to move through you in daily life.